 In our products, these thermal breaks include resin, silicone and styrofoam, which separate the conductive aluminium components to provide superb thermal insulation.

 This depends on the type of rooflight that you choose.
-Our Acoustic Performance glazing is designed for optimum sound insulation, helping to minimise any noise rain.
+Our Acoustic Performance glazing is designed for optimum sound insulation, helping to minimise any rain noise.

 Other factors that can limit rain noise include: